Friday, December 30, 2022

 Yet, Imran’s vision extended beyond the boundaries of the pitch.
 At a time when the integrity of home umpires was a contentious issue, he emerged as a vocal proponent of neutral officials, first advocating for their use in Sharjah.
 The era was rife with allegations of bias, with every major series marred by disputes over umpiring decisions.
 Pakistan, like others, bore its share of criticism—it was no easier to dismiss Javed Miandad lbw in Pakistan than it was to get Viv Richards in the West Indies or Arjuna Ranatunga in Sri Lanka.
 Imran, however, saw beyond national allegiances, championing fairness as an essential element of the game.
 His disdain for Ranatunga, whom he accused of bullying umpires during Pakistan’s tour of Sri Lanka in February 1986, was emblematic of his broader ethos: cricket was a contest of skill, not manipulation.

-Waqar Younis reflects on his early encounters with Imran Khan with a mix of awe and candor, offering a glimpse into the enigmatic leadership of Pakistan’s most iconic cricket captain.
+Waqar Younis reflects on his early encounters with Imran Khan with a mix of awe and candour, offering a glimpse into the enigmatic leadership of Pakistan’s most iconic cricket captain.
 "I don’t know what he looked for in a player," Waqar admits, "but when he saw talent, he made sure it was recognized."
 For Waqar, this recognition came most unexpectedly.
 As a young bowler with just six or seven first-class matches under his belt, he found himself in a Pakistan camp where Imran, though unwell, made a rare appearance.
 Their first interaction was transformative.
 Imran placed a hand on his shoulder and, with characteristic decisiveness, declared, "Waqar mian, you are going to Sharjah."
 Waqar was stunned.
 “I couldn’t even imagine touring at that stage,” he recalls.
 “I guess he had already spoken to the selectors.”
 That singular moment cemented Imran’s reputation as a leader who trusted his instincts and backed his judgment, often against conventional wisdom.

 The genesis of Waqar’s selection was as fortuitous as it was unconventional.
 During a Super Wills Cup match between Pakistan’s domestic champions and their Indian counterparts—televised on PTV—Waqar’s performance was less than stellar.
 He was smashed for sixes, an outing he thought would bury any hope of national recognition.
 But fate had other plans.
 Imran, bedridden with illness, happened to watch the match and, against all odds, saw something in Waqar’s raw pace and aggression.
 The very next day, Imran sought him out and informed him of his selection.
 It was a testament to Imran’s ability to see beyond immediate results, identifying potential where others might see failure.